-- 3. The student may be eligible for a special individual programme of 30 credits on top of the master's degree programme: - Honours Programme Master, as laid down in Article 13. - 4.
+- 3. The student may be eligible for a special programme of 20 credits on top of the master's degree programme: - Honours Programme Master, an individual programme as laid down in Article 15 - Honours Programme Master Research, as laid down in Article 15, paragraph 7 - Honours Programme Master Infrastructures and Environment, as laid down in Article 15, paragraph 8 - 4.
 Any changes made to the examination programme should be presented to the board of examiners.